-A DIY Will allows you to easily make a simple Will online instantly.
+A DIY Will allows you to easily make a simple Will online instantly from as little as £49.50.
 You decide and put in writing who receives what from your estate.
 Your estate is made up of your house, savings and investments, insurance and any sentimental items.
 A Will ensures that your final wishes are secured, and your loved ones are protected.

 For many, a DIY standard Will is sufficient to take care of basic preferences such as who your executors are, who you want to benefit from your estate and any simple funeral wishes.
 However, everybody’s needs and circumstances are different and that’s where our qualified consultants step in, providing expert advice tailored to your exact requirements and choices.